findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 there is **only one service endpoint for a DID**.
 We should naturally handle the service endpoint so that privacy is maintained as it is in our agency.
 By leaving routing out, it has been making everything so much simple.
-Some technologies can do that for us for free, like TOR.
-We have tested TOR, and it works pretty well for setting service endpoints and also connecting to them.
+Some technologies can do that for us for free, like Tor.
+We have tested Tor, and it works pretty well for setting service endpoints and also connecting to them.
 - **Use push notifications along with the WebSockets**, i.e. lent APNS to trigger edge agents when they were not connected to the server.